Skip to content

 Capacitor has a rich plugin ecosystem for camera, geolocation, push notifications, etc. Install them via npm:

-jac add --npm @capacitor/camera
+jac install --npm @capacitor/camera

 npx cap sync